 “Many ‘lessons learned’ are merely observations, with no suggestion on how to do things differently.
 Two or three actionable recommendations are more useful than 20 observations without any suggestions.”

 - The PM should craft a story describing what happened.
 This could be written, delivered as a presentation, in a face to face conversation, or recorded as a video.
-The thing to remember is don’t polish it too much and murder the message by suffocating it in layers of “corporatese”; make it Personal, Powerful and Passionate to keep it engaging.
-Your story should be in STARR format, covering:
+The thing to remember is don’t polish it too much and murder the message by suffocating it in layers of ‘corporatese’; make it Personal, Powerful and Passionate to keep it engaging.
+I recommend using a STARR format for your lesson, covering: